 Combine all ingredients.
 Mix well.
 Pour on top of salad.
 Mix salad thoroughly.

-Regina Thomas Dillard is Owner & Founder of Inner + Sanctum Wellness, a business dedicated to assist other on their holistic journey.
+Regina Thomas Dillard is the author of "FEED: Living Food Recipes to be Made and Eaten with Love", and founder of Inner + Sanctum Wellness, a business dedicated to assist others as they embark on their holistic journey.
 All products are handmade and sourced from reputable organic and natural ingredients purveyors.